wdk-docs/node-config-docs/Sub-Module-Configuration.md

 This pattern gives apps using your module the choice of using node-config mechanisms for configuration, or using your existing methods (as shown at the top of this page).

-For example if they choose to configure using node-config file based configurations:
+For example, they can put your module configurations next to their other configurations and extend configs based on deployment type:

 ```
 default.json: